 Suppose that a feeling of pain takes as its object a part of the body: the part of the body is felt to hurt.
 Then we count pains by counting the parts of the body in which we feel hurt, or the number of feelings of hurt we have.
-We do not need to introduce in addition any extra mental object which is felt.
+We do not need to introduce, in addition, any mental object which is felt and which is the pain in contrast to the body part which hurts.